Hosting Handbook

 The Programming Office must be notified of any issues in your venue relating to the smooth running of the programme (i.e., delays in start times, sessions over-running) or contributor experience (missing tech in a venue, any complaints).
 The office will have answers to any questions you have relating to the programme as they spend all year bringing it together.

 The Greenbelt programming staff members are Paul Northup (Creative Director), Joanna Booth (Programming Manager) and freelancer Rachel Lewis (coming into support on programme production in the run-up and on show days) and they work with a small team to keep the office running throughout the festival.
 The staff are available 24/7 during the festival on the Programming Office radio channel.
 (Normally on Channel 4 – but check on-site).
-The Programming Office is based in a portacabin located behind the Stewards Briefing Tent.
+The Programming Office is based in a portacabin located at the top of the hurried over.
+The route to the office, will be advised on-site).

 ![]() Paul Northup |